The Carmilla Movie: Plot

 Picking up five years after the series ends, Carmilla and Laura are now living in Toronto.
 Laura has been trying to start her career as a journalist, and Carmilla is enjoying the benefits of being human again.
 Laura has been having nightmares, revealed to be visions of Carmilla's past, and Carmilla's vampirism starts acting up.
 When Perry and LaFontaine look over Carmilla, it turns out Carmilla's humanity (dubbed "The Spark") is fading.
 Figuring there is a connection between this and Laura's dreams, Carmilla, Laura and their friends, Kirsch, Perry, LaFontaine, and Mel, make a trip to a mansion in Austria.

 At the mansion, they are greeted by ghosts from Carmilla's past; the girls who were sacrificed in her mother's rituals and are unable to cross over into the afterlife.
-While they have no resentment for Carmilla's roles in their deaths, they explain that there is a ritual that can help the pass over; The Ash Moon Ritual; if Carmilla willingly sacrifices her mortality and human life, by channeling it into a gem and destroying said gem.
+While they have no resentment for Carmilla's roles in their deaths, they explain that there is a ritual that can help them pass over; The Ash Moon Ritual; if Carmilla willingly sacrifices her mortality and human life, by channeling it into a gem and destroying said gem.
 After they celebrate at a masquerade party the ghosts are hosting, Carmilla channels her humanity into the gem, but it is stolen before it can be destroyed.
 The thief is revealed to be Carmilla's friend and love interest from centuries prior, Elle Sheridan, who previously betrayed Carmilla to her mother before her death.